George Zimmerman

-George Michael Zimmerman (born October 5, 1983) is an American man who fatally shot Trayvon Martin, a 17-year-old African-American, in Sanford, Florida, on February 26, 2012.
+George Michael Zimmerman (born October 5, 1983) is an American who fatally shot Trayvon Martin, a 17-year-old African-American, in Sanford, Florida, on February 26, 2012.
 On July 13, 2013, he was acquitted of second-degree murder in Florida v.
 George Zimmerman.
-After his acquittal, Zimmerman was the target of a shooting stemming as part of a road rage incident, the perpetrator of which was convicted of attempted murder.
+After his acquittal, Zimmerman was the target of a shooting stemming from a road rage incident, the perpetrator of which was convicted of attempted murder.

-After the shooting, Zimmerman generated controversy for his social media activity, including his paintings of the Confederate flag and a number of other statements described as racist and Islamophobic, including calling a bar owner a "nigger-lover" according to Florida police.
+After the shooting, Zimmerman continued to generate controversy, such as painting the Confederate flag, mockingly posting images of Martin's body, selling the gun he used to kill Martin, and a number of other statements described as racist and Islamophobic.

 Background

 George Michael Zimmerman was born on October 5, 1983, in Manassas, Virginia.
 He is the third of four children, and his siblings include a brother, Robert Jr., and two sisters, Grace and Dawn.
 His mother, Gladys Cristina (née Mesa) Zimmerman, was born in Peru.
 His maternal great-grandfather was of Afro-Peruvian descent.
 His father, Robert Zimmerman Sr., is a U.S. Army veteran with a military career of 22 years, first as an Army sergeant and then 10 years at the Department of Defense.
 Before retiring to Florida in 2002, Zimmerman Sr. had served as a magistrate in Fairfax County's 19th Judicial District.

 Zimmerman identifies as Hispanic on voter registration forms.
 Zimmerman's family was known for being devoutly religious.
 He was raised as a Catholic and served as an altar boy from age 7 to 17.
 Zimmerman attended All Saints Catholic School in Manassas before going to public high school.
 At age 14, Zimmerman joined an after-school Junior Reserve Officers' Training Corps program because he had wanted to become a Marine.
 When Zimmerman was 15 years old, he held three part-time jobs on nights and weekends to save up for a car.
 Zimmerman graduated from Osbourn High School in 2001.
 According to the Seminole County voter records, Zimmerman registered as a Democrat in 2002.
-According to his brother Robert, Zimmerman voted for Barack Obama in the 2008 presidential election.
+According to his brother Robert, Zimmerman voted for Barack Obama in the 2008 U.S. presidential election.
 Zimmerman later became a critic of Obama.